Mission & Vision

-We are financially stable with diverse funding sources and broad community support that keeps us independent and accountable to our community.
+The PNA is financially stable with diverse funding sources and broad community support that keeps us independent and accountable to our community.
 We creatively leverage our resources by partnering with community groups, organizations, local government, and businesses.

 PNA Welcomes Everyone

 Phinney Neighborhood Association welcomes everyone into our community centers, classes, events, and childcare programs.
-Everyone.
 We do our best to promote inclusivity and support our entire community.